Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 You may not be surprised to hear that vitamins and minerals are the most popular and often consumed dietary supplements among soldiers.

 As we know, some micronutrients are essential to life, being important for physical and cognitive function.

 While there are recommendations for the general population in regards to micronutrient and macronutrient intake, some military personnel may need to maintain a higher rate to optimize performance.

-The US Military Dietary Reference Intake concludes that male military personnel need considerably more protein, vitamin A, Iron, and sodium.
+The US Military Dietary Reference Intake concludes that male military personnel needs considerably more protein, vitamin A, Iron, and sodium.

-As previously discussed, military and athletic performance is very similar, although there are far more variables for the soldier to contend with.
+As previously discussed, military and athletic performance are very similar, although there are far more variables for the soldier to contend with.

 Furthermore, a reduction in body weight from inadequate nutritional intake correlates with a reduction of strength and a reduction of maximal aerobic capacity as reported by Marriott BM, ed.

 It is recommended that those serving military personnel increase certain micronutrients due to the additional stresses placed on their bodies from arduous training.